 5. Go back to the ‘Payments’ tab on the left side panel.
 Then click on ‘Manage Settings’ under the ‘Settings’ section on the right.

 On the ‘Payments account’ screen, you will see your account ID, account nickname, payment schedule, profile ID, Country/Region, account type, United States tax info, tax exemption info, social security number, name and address, language preference, then a section that says, ‘Payments contacts.’
 Go ahead and click on the edit pencil next to any section that needs to be updated.
-The video will describe this in detail.

 6. Next, click on the ‘Settings’ tab on the left side panel.
 This will take you to your ‘Personal settings.’
 On the right side panel, make sure that all of your personal information is correct.